Losant/losant-rest-js/docs/embeddedDeployments.md

-# Edge Deployments Actions
+# Embedded Deployments Actions

-Details on the various actions that can be performed on the Edge Deployments resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Embedded Deployments resource, including the expected parameters and the potential responses.

 ##### Contents